Best of Rome in one Day from Civitavecchia Port

 St. Peter's Basilica

-St. Peter's Basilica, located in the Vatican, is one of the largest churches in the world and a masterpiece of Renaissance and Baroque architecture.
-It was built on the site where Saint Peter, one of Jesus' apostles, is believed to be buried.
-The current basilica replaces an ancient Constantinian basilica and features an imposing dome designed by Michelangelo.
-It houses priceless works of art, such as Michelangelo's "Pietà" and Bernini's canopy. •Admission to St. Peter's Basilica is free.
-You do not need to buy a ticket to access the basilica.
+St. Peter’s Basilica, located in Vatican City, is one of the largest churches in the world and a masterpiece of Renaissance and Baroque architecture.
+It was built on the site where Saint Peter, one of Jesus’ apostles, is believed to be buried.
+The current basilica replaced an ancient Constantinian church and features an imposing dome designed by Michelangelo.
+It houses priceless works of art, such as Michelangelo’s Pietà and Bernini’s baldachin. • Entrance to St. Peter’s Basilica is free of charge.
+No ticket is required to enter the basilica.

 30 minutes Admission ticket free